taylor-edwards/fernroath.com/_portfolio/roots.md

 weight:     7
 ---

 This is character creation I did starting out with cute little root people in my sketchbook that ended up turning into a small village of ROOTS.
-Each of the ROOTS is either based off of the color palette or general shape of a vegetable, fruit or actual plant.
+Each of the these little guys are either based off of the color palette or general shape of a vegetable, fruit or actual plant.